-The CURA Reporter is published three times annually to provide information about CURA's programs, projects, and publications.
+The CURA Reporter is published two to three times annually to provide information about CURA's programs, projects, and publications.
 Each issue contains feature-length articles on recently completed faculty and graduate student projects at CURA, as well as updates on our latest publications, projects in progress, and new programs and initiatives.
 The Reporter has been in continuous publication since 1970.
 Sign up to receive a free subscription or an e-mail notification when new issues are published.

-Current Issue: Spring 2014 (Volume 44, No. 1)
+Current Issue: Spring 2016 (Volume 46, No. 1)